 Management

 For Weber, the spirit associated with the Protestant Ethic, coupled with its accompanying virtues, gave rise to the peculiar understanding of management that is associated with capitalism, which is an “ideal type” of management that emphasizes productivity and efficiency and thus cannot help but result in material wealth.
 This material wealth in turn became a sign of effective salvation.
 Despite the resulting unprecedented economic growth, Weber nonetheless laments that this management approach has captured humankind in an “iron cage.”
-Moreover, he notes that already a century before the spirit of capitalism had been secularized, and that its proponents had rebuffed any religious or spiritual challenges to the dominant materialist-individualist type of management.
+Moreover, he notes that the spirit of capitalism had already been secularized a century earlier, and that its proponents had subsequently rebuffed any religious or spiritual challenges to the dominant materialist-individualist type of management.
 He famously writes of the modern management paradigm: “Specialists without spirit, sensualists without heart; this nullity imagines that it has attained a level of civilization never before achieved” (Weber 1958, p.
 182).

 In sum, though Weber acknowledges that the three elements in the Figure influence each other (thus the two-headed arrows), his analysis actually describes the following implication: a particular spirit associated virtues corresponding management practices.
 Moreover, he concludes by asserting that spirituality represents the most likely way of developing new ways of managing that can successfully challenge shortcomings of the dominant materialist-individualist paradigm.
 In particular, Weber welcomes “new prophets” (e.g., spiritual messengers) and a “great rebirth of old ideas and ideals” (e.g., virtues), arguing that religious or spiritual ideas may be able to overcome the dominant status quo precisely because they “contain a law of development and a compelling force entirely their own” (Weber 1958, pp. 182, 278).
 The remainder of the chapter will examine the literature around each of the three elements in the Figure, emphasizing empirical findings associated with their interrelationships.